dylanquek8/Localization-with-3D-LiDAR/README.md

 # Localization-with-3D-LiDAR
-This github repo contains the packages used for Localization with the Robosense AIRY (3D LiDAR)
+This github repo contains the packages used for Localization with Robosense AIRY (3D LiDAR)

 ## Preparation of IMU data
 ### IMU calibration